holtzmanjon/holtzmanjon.github.io/index.md

 [Curriculum vitae](vitae.pdf)

-I grew up in Baltimore MD, received my B.A. and M.S. at Wesleyan University, and got my Ph.D. at the University of California, Santa Cruz.
+I grew up in Baltimore MD, received my B.A. and M.S. in Astronomy at Wesleyan University, and got my Ph.D. in Astronomy and Astrophysics at the University of California, Santa Cruz.
 I spent six years working as a research associate at the Lowell Observatory in Flagstaff AZ before moving to New Mexico State University in 1995.
 I formally retired in 2024, but continue to be active in several areas.

-I have interests in the fields of stars, stellar populations, the structure of galaxies, and cosmology.
+In the field of astronomy, I have interests in the fields of stars, stellar populations, the structure of galaxies, and cosmology.
 I also enjoy working with data analysis and astronomical instrumentation and software.

-I've been fortunate to have been involved with projects at the [Apache Point Observatory](http://www.apo.nmsu.edu), as Project Scientist for the ARC 3.5m telescope, and through involvement with several [Sloan Digital Sky Survey](http://www.sdss.org) projects, most notably the Apache Point Observatory
+I have been fortunate to have been involved with projects at the [Apache Point Observatory](http://www.apo.nmsu.edu), as Project Scientist for the ARC 3.5m telescope, and through involvement with several [Sloan Digital Sky Survey](http://www.sdss.org) projects, most notably the Apache Point Observatory